oroinc/documentation/commerce/admin_guide/integrations/ldap_integration.rst

    :depth: 2

 Single sign-on capability (the ability for users to use the same login credentials for all corporate applications) is particularly important for efficiency and performance in large-scale companies.
-The LDAP Integration feature available in Oro Enterprise Edition supports this capability.
+LDAP Integration in Oro application supports this capability.

+.. note:: This feature is only available in the Enterprise edition.

 LDAP is a Lightweight Directory Access Protocol, an open-source and vendor-neutral protocol that is commonly used to share user-related information in the network.